 Fancy yourself an art fan?
-Well you probably haven’t seen art quite like this: arriving at London’s Marble Arch this autumn, the Frameless exhibition will present some incredible artwork in an immersive experience and the largest of its kind in the city.
+Well you probably haven’t seen art quite like this: arriving at London’s Marble Arch tomorrow, October 7th, the Frameless exhibition will present some incredible artwork in an immersive experience and the largest of its kind in the city.

 The new exhibition is one of several high profile attractions that have been aimed at making art an immersive experience that you can get yourself sucked into, like the Frida and Diego Experience and the Van Gogh immersive exhibition.